gingerich/koach/README.md

   }
   ```

-## Wiki
+## Documentation
-Visit the [Wiki](https://github.com/gingerich/koach/wiki) for detailed documentation and steps to get started with Koach.
+Visit the [Wiki](https://github.com/gingerich/koach/wiki/Getting-Started) for detailed documentation and steps to get started with Koach.

 # License
 MIT